trufflesuite/trufflesuite.com/src/docs/teams/debugger/using-the-debugger.md

   <figcaption class="text-center">The Truffle Teams Debugger Control Palette.</figcaption>
 </figure>

-From left to right the controls, with a description of its function, are as follows.
+From left to right, the controls, with a description of their associated action, are as follows.
 Note that you can also hover a control to display its associated name.

 - <code>Continue</code> - continue until the next breakpoint is reached or the last line is executed
 - <code>Step Over</code> - steps over the current line